tdeheurles/dnx-coreclr/README.md

 # dnx-coreclr

-Container that contains the DNX CORE CLR
+Simple container with the DNX CORE CLR